-The prohibition of alcohol in the 1920's and 30's in the United States is one of most famous, or infamous, times in recent American history.
-The intention was to reduce the consumption of alcohol by eliminating businesses that manufactured, distributed and sold it, the plan backfired.
+The prohibition of alcohol in the United States lasted for 13 years during the 1920s and 30s.
+It is one of most famous—or infamous—times in recent American history.
+While the intention was to reduce the consumption of alcohol by eliminating businesses that manufactured, distributed, and sold it, the plan backfired.

 The Temperance Movement

-Temperance movements had long been active in the American political scene but the movement first became organized in the 1840's by religious denominations, primarily Methodists.
+Temperance movements had long been active in the American political scene, encouraging abstinence from drinking alcohol.
+The movement was first organized in the 1840s by religious denominations, primarily Methodists.

 The Prohibition Party